cpapadimitriou/Lending-Club-Loan-Data/README.md

 - **Step 4**.
 The next step is the mapping.
-Here I map the sourced schema discovered by the AWS crawler to my target schema.
+Here I mapped the sourced schema discovered by the AWS crawler to my target schema.
 I used the AWS Glue UI to make changes to the data types.

-![alt text][logo]
+![alt text][logo1]

-[logo]: https://github.com/cpapadimitriou/Lending-Club-Loan-Data/blob/master/images/Schema%20Detected%20by%20AWS%20crawler.png "Mapping Source to Target Schema"
+[logo1]: https://github.com/cpapadimitriou/Lending-Club-Loan-Data/blob/master/images/Mapping%20Source%20to%20Target%20Schema.png "Mapping Source to Target Schema"

 Here is the target data schema: